exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 ### Theory 2

-This theory will be used as overnight until 1e350 Tau where it will not be touched until after ee14k.
+This theory will be used as overnight until 1e350 $\tau$ where it will not be touched until after ee14k.
 See our earlier guide for an overview for [theory 2](/guides/theories-1-4/#theory-2-25s-6k).

 ### Theory 3